Home Pets Categorizer

 Models list

-You will be asked to choose the model type (Detection or Classification), and since you want to create a classifier, you need to choose the latter.
-You can now move on to the model parametrization.
+You will be asked to select the model type, Detection or Classification, and since you want to create a classifier, you must choose the latter.

 Create new model